 Changes in fair value of available-for-sale financial assets denominated in a foreign currency are analysed between translation differences resulting from changes in amortised cost and other changes in the carrying amount.
-Translation differences on monetary items are recognised in profit or loss while translation differences on non-monetary items are recognised in equity.
+Translation differences on monetary items are recognised in profit or loss while translation differences on non-monetary items are recognised in other comprehensive income and accumulated in equity.